Sweets

 General

-The sweets.general block — modifier key, background, and workspace behavior.
+Configure Sweets' modifier key, background, workspaces, and cross-monitor behavior.

 mod_key = "SUPER",